antonfirsov/docs/2021/09-Sep/filestream/filestream.md

 | WriteAsync_NoBuffering | .NET 5.0 | 104857600 |          16384 | Asynchronous |   773,901.50 μs |  1.00 | 1,997,248 B |
 | WriteAsync_NoBuffering | .NET 6.0 | 104857600 |          16384 | Asynchronous |   141,073.78 μs |  0.19 |     1,832 B |

-As you can see, [FileStream.WriteAsync()](https://docs.microsoft.com/dotnet/api/system.io.filestream.writeasync) is now be up to few times faster!
+As you can see, [FileStream.WriteAsync()](https://docs.microsoft.com/dotnet/api/system.io.filestream.writeasync) is now potentially several times faster!

 #### Unix

-Unix-like systems don't expose async file IO APIs (except of the new `io_uring` which we talk about [later](#Whats-Next)).
-Anytime user asks `FileStream` to perform async file IO operation, a synchronous IO operation is being scheduled to Thread Pool.
+Unix-like systems don't expose async file IO APIs (except of through the new `io_uring` API which we talk about [below](#Whats-Next)).
+Any time a user asks a `FileStream` to perform async file IO operation, a synchronous IO operation gets scheduled to the thread pool.
 Once it's dequeued, the blocking operation is performed on a dedicated thread.

 In case of `WriteAsync`, Unix implementation was already performing a single sys-call per invocation.
 But it does not mean that there was no place for other improvements!
 In [#55123](https://github.com/dotnet/runtime/pull/55123) the amazing [@teo-tsirpanis](https://github.com/teo-tsirpanis) has combined the concept of [IValueTaskSource](https://devblogs.microsoft.com/dotnet/understanding-the-whys-whats-and-whens-of-valuetask/#implementing-ivaluetasksource-ivaluetasksourcetgt) and [IThreadPoolWorkItem](https://docs.microsoft.com/dotnet/api/system.threading.ithreadpoolworkitem) into a single type.
 By implementing `IThreadPoolWorkItem` interface, the type gained the possibility of queueing itself on the Thread Pool (which normally requires an allocation of a `ThreadPoolWorkItem`).
 By re-using it, [@teo-tsirpanis](https://github.com/teo-tsirpanis) achieved amortized allocation-free file operations (per `SafeFileHandle`, when used non-concurrently).
 The optimization applied also to Windows implementation for synchronous file handles, but let's focus on the Unix results: